OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

     - [x] If we can detect an exact match of text on a line, we got it.

 ## November 5, 2024
-PogS
+        - [x] Add AveragePalette to bottom of DetailView PogS
     - [x] All assets filled.
     - [x] What if we enable auto scroll?